hifiberry/snapcastmpris/readme.md

 - SnapcastWrapper keeps running in order to act should a play signal come from DBUS or snapserver.

 ## What SnapcastRpcWrapper does
-SnapcastRpcWrapper is a helper class to SnapcastWrapper.
+SnapcastRpcWrapper is a helper class to SnapcastWrapper, and provides access to [the Snapserver RPC API](https://github.com/badaix/snapcast/blob/master/doc/json_rpc_api/v2_0_0.md).
 It can mute and unmute the client, set the client volume, change the client latency and change the client name.
 Through SnapcastRpcWrapper, the client information and server information can be obtained.

 *The advantage of muting* is that snapserver can be configured not to send data to muted clients.
 This means that a muted client will reduce network traffic, compared to a running process with ignored audio, or an audio level set to 0.